-- it is 'snitching'.
-They won't believe me because the person I am complaining about is popular and I am not, and I will become even more unpopular; - the things they are saying and doing are too embarrassing to discuss with an adult; - · it is all my fault anyway for being... - there are too many of them; there is nothing the staff can do; - it will get back to my parents and they will think less of me; - I will just try and toughen up and grow a thicker skin; - I will lie low and not audition for a part in the school play etc.
+- it is telling tales.
+They won't believe me because the person I am complaining about is popular and I am not, and I will become even more unpopular; - the things they are saying and doing are too embarrassing to discuss with an adult; - it is all my fault anyway for being overweight/too studious etc; - there are too many of them; there is nothing the staff can do; - it will get back to my parents and they will think less of me; - I will just try and toughen up and grow a thicker skin; - I will lie low and not audition for a part in the school play etc.